x-ira/arc-chat/README.md

   + Create end-to-end encrypted private chat with one click
   + Multiple Modes: Run as relay node or a indepedent chat server
   + No client installation, No login.
-  + Minimize core functions, no unnecessary distractions.
+  + Minimize core functions, distraction free.
   + Lightweight: Minimal resource usage, runs smoothly on any device
   + Mobile ready.